-A crucial point that somehow seems to have been overlooked (or ignored) in these deliberations is that the question of horizon comes up only when the cosmological principle of homogeneity and isotropy at all times holds good to begin with as then only we could apply Robertson-Walker element where we separate the time co-ordinate from the 3-d space (which may or may not be flat) and has the time-dependence only through a single scale parameter $R(t)$.
+A crucial point that somehow seems to have been overlooked (or ignored) in these deliberations is that the question of horizon comes up only when CP, i.e. homogeneity and isotropy at all times, holds good to begin with as then only we could apply Robertson-Walker element with a time-dependence through a single scale parameter $R(t)$.
 And it is only then that horizon makes an appearance which in turn has given rise to the oft-discussed question of the uniformity and homogeneity of the universe at large.
 As long as we make use of the Robertson-Walker metric we are guaranteed that the universe was {\em ever} homogeneous and isotropic, and that a single parameter $R(t)$ can describe the past as well as determine the future of the universe.
 The Robertson-Walker line element ensues from the assumption of homogeneity and isotropy, and then starting from Eq.~(\ref{eq:1}) we are led to Eqs.~(\ref{eq:5}) or (\ref{eq:11}), where the presence of a horizon is inferred.
 However that in itself may not imply a non-existence or lack of homogeneity as horizon itself makes an appearance in models where to begin with homogeneity is presumed.
-All we find from calculations is that in such an isotropic and homogeneous universe, the light signals in a finite value of the the parameter time $t$ do not, in general, cover the whole available range of space coordinate $r$ in the universe.
-In fact in some of the world models, even in an infinite time, all $r$ may not get covered by light signals emitted from a point (``event horizon'').
+All we find from calculations is that in such an isotropic and homogeneous universe, the light signals in a finite value of the the parameter time $t$ may not, in general, cover the whole available range of space coordinate $r$ in the universe.
+In fact in some of the world models, even in an infinite time, all $r$ do not get covered by light signals emitted from a point (``event horizon'').